Christinakeke/Soooo-expensive/docs/index.md

 </div>>

 ## ⚙️ Introduction
-As international students studying abroad, we have chosen this topic since it is closely related to our living standards.
+As international students studying abroad, we have chosen this topic for it is closely related to our living standards.
 Inflation measures how much more expensive a set of goods and services has become over a certain period (IMF definition), which is critical for us to manage the way we allocate money.

-The exchange rate is important to us because we constantly face the need to be aware of the change in the exchange rate, as every single transaction we make is linked to the exchange rate at the time.
-Hence, inflation and exchange rates are linked to our life and motivate us to investigate their correlation.
+The exchange rate is equally important to us because we need to constantly monitor the fluccuation in exchange rate, as every single transaction we make is linked to the exchange rate at the time.
+Hence, inflation and exchange rates are linked to our life thus motivate us to investigate their correlation.

-According to our common knowledge, supposing the value of the US dollar stays consistent if one currency’s exchange rate decrease indicating the currency depreciates and there might be inflation in the country.
-This is easy to understand theoretically, but we are wondering if the exchange rate and inflation rate do have a negative relationship.
+Speaking from our common knowledge, we understand if the value of the US dollar stays consistent whilst another country’s exchange rate decreases, the currency depreciates in that country and could result in inflationary pressure in its economy.
+Thus, there is a negative relationship between exchange rate and inflation.
+Despite comprehending the relationship between inflation and exchange rate on a theoritical level, we are impelled to investigate if the exchange rate and inflation rate really have a negative relationship in reality.
 Therefore, we collect data on exchange rates against the US dollar and CPI index to find the real correlation over the past 10 years.
 <br><br>

 ## 📝 Project description
-We want to evaluate the strength and direction of the correlations between inflation and exchange rate.
-We choose the top 10 GDP countries as our samples and focus on the recent ten years of data from 2013 to 2022.
+This project is aimed to examine the strength and relationship between inflation and exchange rate.
+Specifically, we have chosen the top 10 GDP countries as our analysing target for this investigation and the data collected will focus on the recent ten years of data from 2013 to 2022.

 We use consumer products index (CPI) as the indicator of inflation and calculate the monthly average exchange rate.

-We intend to investigate the correlation between those two factors through exploratory analysis which includes visualisation, Ordinary least squares regression (OLS) and Pearsons correlation coefficient.
-We focus on R-square，p-value and Pearsons coefficient to evaluate  the correlations.
+This study employed a qualitative methodology to examine the correlation between those two factors.
+We adopted a range of exploratory analysis which includes visualisation, Ordinary least squares regression (OLS) and Pearsons correlation coefficient.
+We focus on R-square, p-value and Pearsons coefficient to evaluate the correlations.

-Our goal is to provide some insights about the relation between exhcange rate and inflation.
-In the end, we also mention limitations in our study.
+This project primarily aims to contribute to the examination the relation between exhcange rate and inflation.
+Ultimately, we will address the limitations in our study.

 ### Plan